javeed24/Secure-Patient-Records-Delivery-Platform-using-AWS-SNS-VPC/README.md

 - Hosted the hospital application on an EC2 instance within a private subnet
 - Connected the VPC to Amazon SNS using a VPC Interface Endpoint
 - Ensured all patient data travels privately without touching the public internet
-- Encrypted SNS messages at rest using AWS KMS
-- Restricted SNS publish access strictly to resources within the VPC
 - Delivered patient reports securely via mobile push, SMS, and email notifications